Skip to Content

 One quick anatomy note before we get to those lower ab exercises: There isn’t a specific way to isolate and train your lower abs—that’s actually a common misconception about your core.

-“Your core is comprised of the rectus abdominis, which runs down the front of your body and creates that ‘six-pack’ effect; your obliques (side abs); your erector spinae, which runs up your back; and your transverse abdominis (the Start lying faceup on the mat located under those six-pack muscles),” says Clayton.
+“Your core is comprised of the rectus abdominis, which runs down the front of your body and creates that ‘six-pack’ effect; your obliques (side abs); your erector spinae, which runs up your back; and your transverse abdominis (the deep core muscles located under those six-pack muscles),” says Clayton.
 “When people point to the lower part of their stomach and say their ‘lower abs,’ they’re typically just referring to their rectus abdominis, and you can’t only work the lower part in isolation.”

 The benefits of working your core (in addition to improving efficiency and economy!) is that it helps to prevent injuries and stabilizes the center of your body, allowing your chest to stay upright, arms to swing back and forth, and legs to move forward with power and speed.
 Essentially, it helps to limit side-to-side or rotational movement so you have more forward momentum.

-How to use this list: Clayton suggests doing each exercise in the lower abs workout below for 30 to 45 seconds before every run as a warmup, doing just one round.
+rely on a strong core to move with: Clayton suggests doing each exercise in the lower abs workout below for 30 to 45 seconds before every run as a warmup, doing just one round.
 “This will fire up your muscles so they’re active when you need them most,” Clayton says.
 If you want to do them as a workout on their own, go for two or three rounds.

 Clayton demonstrates each lower ab exercise so you can learn proper form.
 You will need a mat and a set of sliders.
 Two hand towels or paper plates will work, too.